-For federal income tax purposes, we include in income certain amounts that we have not yet received in cash, such as OID, or PIK interest, which represents contractual interest added to the loan balance and due at the end of the loan term.
+For federal income tax purposes, we include in income certain amounts that we have not yet received in cash, such as OID and PIK interest, which represents interest added to the loan balance and due at the end of the loan term.
 OID, which could be significant relative to our overall investment assets, and increases in loan balances as a result of PIK interest will be included in income before we receive any corresponding cash payments.
-We also may be required to include in income certain other amounts that we will not receive in cash.
+We also may be required to include in income certain other amounts that we will not receive in cash, such as amounts attributable to foreign currency transactions.